 CBD products are becoming increasingly popular among Americans who use it for possible relief, relaxation, and calmer minds.
 Although there is no evidence or scientific research regarding CBD’s effect on insomnia, it might help you improve your sleep/wake cycle by de-stressing your mind.
 CBD effects vary from person to person, (or from pet to pet, as there are a vast array of CBD products for them), but because of the calming effect it may have on your mind and body, CBD products can be a great addition to your routine for a good night’s sleep.

-The good news is, according to the federal law, hemp-derived CBD products are legal in all 50 states, as long as they contain no more than 0.3% THC.
+The good news is, according to the federal law, as long as they contain no more than 0.3% THC.
 Marijuana-derived CBD remains illegal under the Controlled Substances Act.
 Since the 2018 farm bill legalized industrial hemp and the medical and recreational cannabis at the state level, CBD products started showing up everywhere.

 To recap, for a rejuvenating night’s sleep: